Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Set-Authentication.md

 ```

 ## DESCRIPTION
 The **Set-Authentication** cmdlet sets credentials by using an access token so that you can sign in as a different user and also use the labeling cmdlets non-interactively.

 For example:

 - You want to use the Microsoft Purview Information Protection scanner to continually discover and automatically label and protect files in multiple data stores.
 - You want to run a scheduled PowerShell script that automatically labels and protects files on a file server by using the [Set-FileLabel](Set-FileLabel.md) cmdlet.
 - You have a data loss prevention (DLP) solution that that you want to augment by automatically labeling and protecting files that this solution identifies.

 **Running with or without parameters**

-If you run this cmdlet without parameters, the account acquires an Azure AD access token that is valid for 90 days or until your password expires.
+If you run this cmdlet without parameters, the account acquires a Microsoft Entra access token that is valid for 90 days or until your password expires.

 To control when the access token expires, run this cmdlet with parameters.
 This lets you configure the access token for 1 year, 2 years, or to never expire.
-This configuration requires you to have one or more applications registered in Azure Active Directory.
+This configuration requires you to have one or more applications registered in Microsoft Entra.

 The Microsoft Purview Information Protection client supports the *OnBehalfOf* parameter, which accepts a stored variable that contains your specified Windows user name and password.

-Use the *DelegatedUser* parameter to specify a user account in Azure Active Directory that is assigned one or more label policies from your labeling management center.
+Use the *DelegatedUser* parameter to specify a user account in Microsoft Entra that is assigned one or more label policies from your labeling management center.

 ## EXAMPLES

-### Example 1: Set the authentication credentials without using applications that are registered in Azure Active Directory
+### Example 1: Set the authentication credentials without using applications that are registered in Microsoft Entra
 ```
 PS C:\> Set-Authentication
 Acquired access token
 ```

-This command prompts you for your Azure AD credentials that are used to acquire an access token that is valid for 90 days or until your password expires.
+This command prompts you for your Microsoft Entra credentials that are used to acquire an access token that is valid for 90 days or until your password expires.

-### Example 2: Set the authentication credentials by using an application that is registered in Azure Active Directory
+### Example 2: Set the authentication credentials by using an application that is registered in Microsoft Entra

 ```
 PS C:\>$pscreds = Get-Credential CONTOSO\scanner